The 153rd Open will take place at Royal Portrush from 13-20 July, marking the third time the Championship has been held there.

 There will be thousands of public grandstand seats located around the course, which are provided free of charge to all spectators and are available on a first come, first served basis.

-Wheelchair accessible viewing platforms will be available at multiple locations around the course.
-These locations will be shown on the spectator map, which will be published in June 2025.
-Seating will be provided for accompanying carers, however this may be restricted to one accompanying carer per wheelchair user at busy times.
+Accessible viewing platforms are available at the 18th Green grandstand (enter at the end of the grandstand on the playing right of the hole), at the Practice Ground grandstand (enter at either side of the grandstand) and at the 13th and 17th Green grandstand (enter at either side of the grandstand on the playing left of the 13th hole and playing right of the 17th hole).
+These locations are shown on the spectator map, which will be published in June 2025.
+Seating will be provided for accompanying carers, however this may be restricted to one accompanying carer per person at busy times.
 Please ask a grandstand marshal for assistance with seating, if required.

 If the grandstands become full at busy times, a ‘pass-out’ system will be in place to allow spectators to temporarily leave the grandstand and return to their seat within 30 minutes.
 Spectators who need to leave their seat for longer than 30 minutes due to a medical reason should notify a grandstand marshal, who will extend the pass-out period for up to one hour.
 It is recommended that spectators with a hidden disability wear a sunflower lanyard to assist marshals to implement this process fairly.